ParedesCreative/ParedesCreative/README.md

 ### I'm Victor

-I'm a big Laravel and Statamic Fan.
+I'm a Laravel and Statamic fan.

 🥳